 Sessions are mapped to the Australian Curriculum and developed using latest research and evidence.

-Workshops and presentations adhere to recommended guidelines, ensuring safe and appropriate content for young people.
+Presentations adhere to recommended guidelines, ensuring safe and appropriate content for young people.
+Click on the titles below for more information.

-KEY FOCUS (workshop only): understanding feelings, our amazing bodies and the power of words - appearance based teasing and giving compliments.
+KEY FOCUS: understanding feelings, our amazing bodies and the power of words - appearance based teasing and giving compliments.

 KEY FOCUS: exploring what impacts self-esteem and body image (family, friends and puberty) plus an introduction to the influence of the media.